 The Central Florida Dreamplex began as a simple idea to open an ice rink to provide new entertainment and athletic options for the city of Clermont, FL.
 When united with FAITH, the idea evolved to reach and serve a much wider community.
 The building project expanded to accommodate multiple functions and users.
 Therapy and rehabilitation services could be offered for pediatrics, athletes, the disabled, and the elderly.
 Athletic programs could be available for disabled individuals.
 Partnerships could be formed with other local and national non-profit groups to unite the community and bring hope to thousands of individuals who at times can feel forgotten.

 The Central Florida Dreamplex will offer programming in multiple activities, drawing visitors of varying interests.
 The focus will be on adaptive sports and alternative therapies, but the building will thrive because of its versatile and multi-purpose design.

 While the general able-bodied public will be welcome to enjoy this facility, what will set it apart are its programs for the disabled population.
 A unique fitness center will be available for patrons with disabilities and their families only.
 Specialized equipment will make staying active and healthy a real possibility.
-The complex would accommodate sled and disabled hockey, power wheelchair and amputee soccer, wheelchair basketball, sitting volleyball, and Miracle League baseball, among others.
+The complex would accommodate sled and disabled hockey, power wheelchair and amputee soccer, wheelchair basketball, and sitting volleyball, among others.